mixxxdj/manual/source/chapters/hardware.rst

 - cases for laptop, controller and headphones, and
 - custom fader and knob caps to customize your gear.

-.. seealso:: Instructions how to use your DJ Controller that work out-of-the-box with Mixxx can be found in the :ref:`Hardware Manuals
+.. seealso:: Instructions how to use DJ Controllers that work out-of-the-box with Mixxx can be found in the :ref:`Hardware Manuals
    <hardware-manuals>` section of this manual.
 The `Mixxx DJ Hardware Guide
    <https://github.com/mixxxdj/mixxx/wiki/Hardware-Compatibility>`_ on the